dwarring/tui/README.md

 Tui is a lightweight multipass system for laying out and publishing documents via an input rendering tree.

+[Position] -> [Paginate] -> [Pre] -> [Render] -> [Post] -> [Save]

 The rendering tree may typically originate from parsing HTML, Markdown or POD [1] and can easily be manipulated and edited between each pass.
 The rendering tree retains backlinks to the original source to aid in data extraction and cross referencing.

-Tui aims to work well in various data-flow environments by allowing typical dataflows, such as combining and editing documents; plus saving and restoring of rendering trees.
+Tui aims to allow typical dataflows, such as combining and editing documents; plus saving and restoring of rendering trees.

 The final action in a Tui workflow is publication to PDF [2].
 Multiply referenced resources are imported just once.
 This includes images, fonts or imported PDF files.

 Some quick Tui use cases include :
-- publishing a maniscript, including generation of contents, index and page numbers.
+- publishing a document, including generation of contents, index and page numbers.
 - simple mail merges such as printing several different business cards, with a mix of common stock

-As much as anything, the initial goal of this project is about eating our own dogfood.
+As much as anything, the initial goal of this project is dogfooding.
 Tui will be built on Perl 6 PDF and CSS tool-chains and will be used to document them [3]

 ## Layout/Publication Passes